 Businesses and companies are always looking out for ways to save money.
 But completing your own electrical installations, repairs and maintenance is not a good option.
 In fact, this can be incredibly dangerous.
 So what is the real risk?
 Why should you hire a professional?
 And why is DIY electrical work dangerous?
 Well, here at Walker Electrical, we are Preston’s leading commercial electrical experts.
-As a result, we have produced this guide to dangerous DIY electrical work.
+As a result, we have produced this guide to everything you should know about the dangers of DIY electrical work.

 Taking on electrical work when you are not trained or experienced could result in a fatal accident.
 Repairing or installing any electrical item could cause: